openrtb-proxy/hivestar-ortb/README.md

 Run with `docker run -p 8080:8080 starproxy/starproxy`

-Application should accept HTTP connections on specfieid port, ready for Reach to send bid requests.
+Application should accept HTTP connections on specfied port, ready to receive ortb bid requests.

 Paths available are `/bids/hivestack`, `/bids/vistar` and `/bids/vistar_french`.
 Also provides `/cachedDocuments` and `/win` and `/loss` for callbacks from Reach.